jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 **Note:** You may be tempted to think that `=>` arrow functions are a good solution here, but they're equally insufficient, as they're also anonymous function expressions.
 We'll cover them in "Arrow Functions" later in this chapter.

 The partially redeeming news is that our `something(x,y)` concise method won't be totally anonymous.
-See Chapter 7 "Function Names" for information about ES6 function name inference rules.
+See "Function Names" in Chapter 7 for information about ES6 function name inference rules.
 That won't help us for our recursion, but it helps with debugging at least.

 So what are we left to conclude about concise methods?
-They're short and sweet, and nice convenience.
+They're short and sweet, and a nice convenience.
 But you should only use them if you're never going to need them to do recursion or event binding/unbinding.
-Otherwise, stick to your old school `something: function something(..)` method definitions.
+Otherwise, stick to your old-school `something: function something(..)` method definitions.

 A lot of your methods are probably going to benefit from concise method definitions, so that's great news!
 Just be careful of the few where there's an un-naming hazard.